pna05006/Robot_vision_training/README.md

-# Surdy Computer_Vision Learned in Robot_Vision Class
+# Study Computer_Vision Learned in Robot_Vision Class
 Study on win with python3